carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ which is used to ensure a good network performance.
   - Enhanced Networking provides higher bandwidth, higher packets per second performance consistently lower it into instance latencies, and there's no additional charge for using
 - Types:
-  - Elastic Network Adapter (ENA) for C4, D2, and M4 EC2 instances, Upto 100 Gbps network speed.
+  - `Elastic Network Adapter (ENA)` for C4, D2, and M4 EC2 instances, Upto 100 Gbps network speed.
-  - Intel 82599 Virtual Function (VF) Interface for C3, C4, D2, I2, M4, and R3 EC2 instances, Upto 10 Gbps network speed.
+  - `Intel 82599 Virtual Function (VF)` Interface for C3, C4, D2, I2, M4, and R3 EC2 instances, Upto 10 Gbps network speed.
 Old instance types.
-  - Elastic Fabric Adapter (EFA) is ENA with additional OS-bypass functionality, which enables HPC and Machine Learning applications to bypass the operating system kernel and communicate directly with EFA device resulting in very high performance and low latency. for M5, C5, R5, I3, G4, metal EC2 instances.
+  - `Elastic Fabric Adapter (EFA)` is ENA with additional OS-bypass functionality, which enables **tightly-coupled High Performance Computing (HPC) and Machine Learning** applications to bypass the operating system kernel and communicate directly with EFA device resulting in very high performance and low latency. for M5, C5, R5, I3, G4, metal EC2 instances.

 #### EC2 Placement Groups Strategy